PhD application guidelines

 Your research statement should also discuss:

-- motivation for the research (i.e. why the topic is important and potential applications for which your research could be useful),
+- motivation for the research (i.e. why the topic is important for the scientific community and/or the broader society),

 - research issues you intend to address during your PhD and

 - your initial ideas on the research methodology (e.g. what sort of simulation or experimental techniques) you intend to pursue to address the research issues.

 The research statement should refer to existing scientific literature using bibliographic references and should be your own original work.